 GROW A CLASS: $100 funds one teacher grant for classroom supplies.

-Donations at or above $1000 will receive tickets to Evening in the Garden to be held on March 23, 2018.
+Donations at or above $1000 will receive tickets to Evening in the Garden if the event is able to be held in Spring 2021.
 For more details on the various benefits for the various giving levels, please click here.

 YOUR DOLLARS AT WORK